Programs

 Children develop physical skills through movement and activity.
 Morning and afternoon playground time is part of the daily schedule to allow for gross motor activity.
 Our playground offers the opportunity to run, climb, slide, ride tricycles and scooters, and play ball.
 In the classroom, children develop fine motor skills by working with art and writing tools, puzzles, and computers.
 Various manipulative materials are available for children to explore while developing their fine motor skills.

 In addition to child-initiated activities throughout the day, children participate in whole group meetings, small group activities and individualized instruction to further support their literacy, mathematical, and scientific development.
-In Kindergarten children continue to study real-world topics through the Project Approach (Lillian Katz, Sylvia Chard, & Judy Harris Helm), however the projects become more in-depth as they are familiar with these types of investigations, develop more complex thought processes, and can sustain attention to a topic for a longer period of time.
-Kindergartners are active participants and decision makers through the Project Approach offering and voting on topic ideas, helping to determine how to study their chosen topic, and choosing how to culminate their study and share what they have learned with the CYC community.
-Previous Kindergarten studies include The Human Body, Musical Instruments, Airplanes, Boats, and Electricity.
+In kindergarten children continue to study real-world topics through the Project Approach (Lillian Katz, Sylvia Chard, & Judy Harris Helm), however the projects become more in-depth as they are familiar with these types of investigations, develop more complex thought processes, and can sustain attention to a topic for a longer period of time.
+Kindergartners are active participants and decision makers through the investigation, voting on topic ideas, helping to determine how to study their chosen topic, and choosing how to culminate their study and share what they have learned with the CYC community.
+Previous kindergarten studies include The Human Body, Musical Instruments, Airplanes, Boats, and Electricity.

 Children explore mathematical concepts on a daily basis through self-initiated choices in the block area, at the math table, and using tools around the classroom.
 Teachers provide mathematical language to enable children to explain their creations and observations.
 Teacher-created games and activities often entice children to further work with math related concepts in a more direct way.
 For example, teacher-made board games may require children to add the value on two dice, and beads may be available for making patterned jewelry.